Giving Something Back

-The roots of our organization go back to the year 1992, when several motorcycle owners in Southern California began wondering if it wasn’t possible to combine their love of riding with their interest in amateur radio communications.
-While Citizen’s Band (CB) radio was already being used, it was by distance and always subject to interruptions.
+The roots of our organization go back to the year 1992, when several motorcycle owners in Southern California began wondering if it was possible to combine their love of riding with their interest in amateur radio communications.
+While Citizen’s Band (CB) radio was already being used, it was limited by distance and always subject to interruptions.
 They realized that amateur radio, because of it’s licensing requirements, increased bandwidth and equipment options, might increase their overall capability.

 School of Hard Knocks

 True, there were failures.
 They spent countless dollars and hundreds of hours searching for the best solutions in antenna selection and performance, radio installation, while maintaining a steady focus on safe operations.
 One might say they informally created the “MARC University” focusing on the “school of hard knocks” as their primary course offering!

 It takes failure to appreciate success.
 And when success came, there was no one happier — or prouder — in the whole wide world than this band of amateur riders who simply wanted to talk while they rode.
 Simply put, they wanted to “ride their radios” around and enjoy the great outdoors.